 Weekly Quizzes: will cover the reading and class material for the preceding week.
 Students should complete the quizzes BEFORE coming to class the following week.
 For example, Quiz 1 will cover the material in Session 1 on Aug.
-25. Students should complete the quiz before 9 AM on Sept.
-3.
+24. Students should complete the quiz before 8 AM on Aug.
+31.

-All quizzes will be available on Blackboard for seven days.
-Once you access the quiz, though, you must complete it within one-hour.
+All quizzes will be available on Blackboard for seven (7) days.
+Once you access the quiz, though, you must complete it within one-hour (60 minutes).
 You cannot re-open the quiz after you have opened it once.

 Weekly Homework: will be assigned at the end of each class and due at the beginning of the next class.
-For example, the homework for Session 2, on Sept.
-1, will be due by Sept.
-8 at 9 AM.
+For example, the homework for Session 2, on Aug.
+31, will be due by Sept.
+7 at 8 AM.
 Homework assignments will be available on Blackboard.
 Students will be responsible for downloading the assignments from Blackboard each week.
 Students will submit the assignments via Blackboard as a Word or SPSS document.
 Written copies of homework assignments will not be accepted, and no credit will be given for late assignments.
 Weekly assignments are pass/fail.

 Final Exam: will be administered online on Nov.
-17 from 9 AM - 12 PM.
-Students will complete the exam remotely at preferred locations, but you should ensure that you have access to a robust computer with a reliable and high-speed Internet connection.
+16 from 8 AM - 12 PM.
+Students will complete the exam online on a computer with a reliable and high-speed Internet connection.
 If you cannot ensure such access, the instructor will provide access.

-Attendance: At The University of Texas at Arlington, taking attendance is not required but attendance is a critical indicator in student success.
-Each faculty member is free to develop his or her own methods of evaluating students' academic performance, which includes establishing course-specific policies on attendance.
-As the instructor of this PhD-level course, I expect perfect attendance, and any student who misses more than (2) scheduled classes will receive an "F" in the class.
+Attendance: As the instructor of this PhD-level course, I expect perfect attendance, and any student who misses more than (2) scheduled classes will receive an "F" in the class.
 In the event of extenuating circumstances, please notify me ahead of time to the degree possible.